Health and Safety and Environment Compliance

 In the process of auditing your company, the consultants / compliance officer make use of a rigorous approach that includes identifying any possible risks, analysing and evaluating them, suggesting improvements that can be made while respecting the budget, time and resources available and monitoring the effect these mitigating measures have.
 They also ensure that, or advice on ways to ensure that all improvements are communicated to all parties involved.
 The knowledge and experience Health and Safety consultants have gained over many years in conducting compliance audits are valuable.

 The South African Occupational Health and Safety Act is very clear about who should be protected.
 Section 39.1 of the Act reminds employers that 'whenever in any legal proceedings in terms of this Act is proved that any person was present on or in any premises, that person shall, unless the contrary is proved, be presumed to be an employee'.
 This leaves no doubt that even clients, visitors, suppliers or any other person on your premises is the responsibility of the employer in terms of health and safety.
 They will know their rights when their health and safety is jeopardized.
-Do the clever thing and have your company audited regularly by an outside, but experienced service provider in terms of health and safety.
+Do the clever thing and have your company audited regularly by an outside, but experienced service provider in terms of health & safety.

-You have the right to know how well your status is in terms of health and safety compliance.
+You have the right to know how well your status is in terms of health & safety compliance.
 Only once you know your status you will succeed in either putting measures in place to tolerate the risk, transfer it, terminate it or treat it.

 Why do we need a Health, Safety and Environment Compliance Certificate?

-A Health and Safety Compliance Certificate is a certifying document that asserts and approves a workplace as legally compliant with the Occupational Health and Safety Act requirements.
+A Health & Safety Compliance Certificate is a certifying document that asserts and approves a workplace as legally compliant with the Occupational Health and Safety Act requirements.
 This certificate is proof that a company has met and passed all legal standards required by law to create a healthy and safe working environment for all.

-A Health and Safety Compliance Certificate is issued after a workplace has been subjected to a Health and Safety Compliance Audit.
+A Health & Safety Compliance Certificate is issued after a workplace has been subjected to a Health & Safety Compliance Audit.
 The Compliance Audit is usually done by means of a complete workplace risk assessment.
 Health and safety audits are conducted by auditors.
 These auditors should be from health and safety practicing institutes which are registered with relevant national boards.
-The auditors will be on the lookout for hazards and any workplace risks that may jeopardize the health and safety of anybody who works or uses the premises.
+The auditors will be on the lookout for hazards and any workplace risks that may jeopardize the health & safety of anybody who works or uses the premises.
 Safety control measures will also be assessed for efficiency.
 After premises have satisfactory been found to be without any risk, potential future risk, hazards and meets all relevant standards, they can be declared legally compliant and safe to continue operating.
 The company can then be issued with a Health and Safety Compliance Certificate.
-A Compliance certificate is not required by law but some health and safety consultants companies issue their clients with this certificate.
+A Compliance certificate is not required by law but some health & safety consultants companies issue their clients with this certificate.

-A Health and Safety Compliance Certificate is valid for a year.
+A Health & Safety Compliance Certificate is valid for a year.
 Every year, companies should have another audit conducted at their premises as per legal stipulations.
 A year is a long time and new hazards may occur due to ever-changing workplace.
 It is essential that yearly assessments are conducted.